 - 1. Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
-An example of the "equivalent," as indicated above may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree - 2.
-A satisfactory undergraduate sequence of courses for the proposed degree - 3.
-A grade point average in all undergraduate work of 2.50 or better or a grade point average of 3.0 on the last 60 semester hours of undergraduate course work - 4.
-A score on the aptitude section of the Graduate Record Examination, or GMAT, which will be used in conjunction with other admission factors - 5.
-A score of at least 500 (550) on the paper-based test, 173 (213) on the computer-based test, or 61 (79) on the internet-based test (IBT) 6.0 on the TOEFL if the applicant is an international student. - 6.
+An example of the "equivalent," as indicated above may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree. - 2.
+A satisfactory undergraduate sequence of courses in the proposed major. - 3.
+A grade point average in all undergraduate work of 2.50 (C+) or better or a grade point average of 3.0 on the last 60 semester hours of undergraduate course work. - 4.
+A score on the aptitude section of the Graduate Record Examination, or GMAT, which will be used in conjunction with other admission factors. - 5.
+A score of at least 500 (550) on the paper-based test, 173 (213) on the computer-based test, or 61 (79) on the internetbased test (IBT) on the TOEFL if the applicant is an international student. - 6.
 An Analytical Writing score of 3.5 or above on GRE or GMAT exam to fulfill English proficiency requirement.